santihbc/meteor-popcorn-js/README.md

 ### How to use it in Meteor
 ===

-If you want to use Popcorn.js to create a player inside a *div* which is contained in a template named *myTemplate*, we have to use the `Template.myTemplate.rendered` callback to make sure the call to Popcorn.js is only executed once the *div* we want to target has been rendered.
+If you want to use Popcorn.js to create a player inside a *div* which is contained in a template named *myTemplate*, we have to use the `Template.myTemplate.rendered` callback to make sure the call to Popcorn.js is only executed once the HTML element we want to target has been rendered.

 Here is a basic example: